ivotron/varsys16/main.md

 mentioned previously, these are single-threaded, running in an uncontended system.

-## Applications and Hardware Setup

-We use the following applications:

-  * CoMD.
-A reference implementation of classical molecular dynamics algorithms and workloads as used in materials science.
-  * CloverLeaf.
-A hydrodynamics mini-app to solve the compressible Euler equations in 2D, using an explicit, second-order method.
-  * SILT [@lim_silt_2011].
-A memory-efficient, high-performance
-    key-value store system based on flash storage that scales to serve billions of key-value items on a single node.
-  * RedisBench.
-The redis-benchmark utility that simulates running commands done by N clients at the same time sending M total queries.

-All applications were executed on the base and target systems.
-The characteristics of every platform are described in Table 1[^paperepo].
-Every application runs as a single-threaded process within a (possibly constrained) container.

 \begin{table}[ht]
 \caption{Components of original and reproduced environments of the scalability experiment.}

-\

 \scriptsize
 \centering